khuf/owly-app/README.md

 # Owly

 Owly is an app to assist you with your studies.
+Tracks progress in the courses you are taking.

 ## Getting Started